DivSam/Conuhacks2023/README.md

 # EPIDEMAP
-Healthcare respondant webapp using the MERN stack
+Healthcare census webapp using the MERN stack